Ayush-Poddar-2003/DSA-Love-Babbar/03 Arrays/00_ArrayTheroy.md

 cin >> n;
 int arr[n];
 ```
-Only some compiler allows as stack might overflow, May throw runtime error
+Only some compiler allows as stack might overflow
+May throw runtime error

 ---